timjzee/frankenstein-v2/articles/2018-11-12-frankenstein.markdown

 hand_majorities = sapply(hand_groups, function(x) names(which.max(table(x))))
 ```

-We'll give each sample a name that includes an index number that corresponds to the indices in Figure 1.
+For convenience, we'll give each sample a name that includes an index number that corresponds to the indices in Figure 1.

 ```python
 sample_labels = paste(hand_majorities, as.character(4*1:num_samples-3), sep = "_")
 names(word_groups) = sample_labels
 ```

-Now we've prepared our text it is time to create the feature set that will be used by PCA.
-For this analysis we'll only use frequent words as our features.
+Now we've prepared our text it is time to create the feature set that will be used by the PCA.
+For this analysis, we'll only use frequent words as our features.
 However, we shouldn't just use any frequent words.
 For example, certain characters' names will be much more frequent in one part of the book compared to another part.
 But such a difference would not really indicate any distinction in writing style between Mary and Percy.
 As such, we'll only look at the frequency of so-called *function words*.
 These words, which include articles (e.g. *the*, *a*), pronouns (e.g. *which*, *you*), etcetera, usually perform a grammatical function rather than represent a specific meaning.
 As a result they are not as sensitive to the specific topic at hand.

-First, I sorted the words in Frankenstein by frequency, while accounting for the proportion of each author's contribution.
+First, I sorted the words in *Frankenstein* by frequency, while accounting for the proportion of each author's contribution.

 ```python
 all_freqs$mfw = (all_freqs$PBSrelFreq + all_freqs$MWSrelFreq) / 2
 all_freqs = all_freqs[order(-all_freqs$mfw),]
 ```

 Subsequently, I went through the sorted words by hand and picked out the function words until I had a list of the 200 most frequent function words.
+I saved this list in a .json array.

 Next, we'll load this list into *R* and use it to transform our samples into feature vectors of which the values represent the frequencies of the function words in that sample.